vondele/matetrack/README.md

   --epdFile EPDFILE [EPDFILE ...]
                         file(s) containing the positions and their mate scores (default: ['matetrack.epd']) --showAllIssues       show all unique UCI info lines with an issue, by default show for each FEN only the first occurrence of each possible type of issue (default: False)
-  --showAllStats        show nodes and depth statistics for best mates found (always True if --mate is supplied) (default: False)
+  --shortTBPVonly       for TB win scores, only consider short PVs an issue (default: False) --showAllStats        show nodes and depth statistics for best mates found (always True if --mate is supplied) (default: False)
 ```